mobify/ui-kit/README.md

 ### Using Symbols Within the Kit

-The symbols included in the UI Kits are **named to be inline with their code counterparts**.
+The symbols included in the UI Kit are **named to be inline with their code counterparts**.
 This is intended to be a guide for the developers who will inherit the designs; by maintaining this naming scheme, the developers will have a reference of which components you've used and therefore which ones they need to include in the build.

 As such, _we do not recommend renaming the of symbols_, either on the Symbol page or in individual instances, as that would remove the reference point.
 If you want to organize the symbols used in your design, we suggest doing so by wrapping them in groups and renaming those.